vmware/terraform-provider-tanzu-mission-control/docs/resources/akscluster.md

 Required:

 - `count` (Number) Count is the number of nodes
-- `mode` (String) The mode of the nodepool SYSTEM or USER.
+- `mode` (String) The mode of the nodepool.
+Allowed values include: SYSTEM or USER.
 A cluster must have at least one 'SYSTEM' nodepool at all times.
 - `vm_size` (String) Virtual Machine Size

 Optional: